svenkf/samplesheet-validator/README.md

 Overview:

-Given the issues in demuxer and other pipelines that occur because of problems in the SampleSheet.csv, this application aims to validate samplesheets before starting the sequencing machines.
-This web application was designed to validate Illumina samplesheets.
-It ensures that a given samplesheets is in accordance to different standards for the correct functioning of our pipelines.
+Given the issues we have because of issues in the samplesheets, this application aims to validate samplesheets before starting the sequencing machines.
+It ensures that a given samplesheet is in accordance for the correct functioning of our pipelines.
 It prints all found issues to be corrected before starting the sequencing runs.

 Features

 	File Upload: expects a CSV samplesheets for validation.
 	Validation: Checks for required sections, fields, allowed characters, and pipeline-specific rules.
-	SLIMS Integration: Verifies if samples already exist in the SLIMS system to prevent duplicates.
 	Logging: Detailed information on what needs to be corrected.

 Validation:

 	sample-sheet Module:
 		- Ensure the format and structure is in accordance to Illumina's samplesheet model.
 		- Parses and ensures that essential sections and fields are present in the samplesheet: